Azzrk-Docs/solid-principles/README.md

 By doing this, we ensure that we can substitute a Bird with either a Sparrow or a Penguin without violating the Liskov Substitution Principle.

+**By adhering to the Liskov Substitution Principle, you ensure that your Flutter application remains flexible, maintainable, and robust.
+Properly designed subclasses help prevent the introduction of unexpected bugs when extending functionality, enabling you to build scalable and reliable software.**

+---

+## 4. Interface Segregation Principle (ISP) :